Ajsalemo/FastAPIExponentialBackoff/README.md

 ### Endpoints
 - `"/"` - GET request.
 Root path.
-- `"/api/book/find/all"` - GE request.
+- `"/api/book/find/all"` - GET request.
 Finds all records.
 - `"/api/book/find/{id}"` - GET request.
 Accepts an integer to look up its associated record.
 - `"/api/book/add"` - POST request.
 Accepts a request body in JSON format to add a new record.
 - `"/api/book/delete/{id}"` - DELETE request.
 Accepts an integer to look up and delete its associated record.